windmaomao/adventofcode/2015/md/4 - The Ideal Stocking Stuffer.md

 fun part1(secret: String) = part(matcher(secret, 5))
 ```

 Provided by `generateSequence`, we can get an infinite number of integers.
-For each number, we use the `Matcher` to test against it and then find the first match with `indexOf`.
+For each number, we use the `Matcher` to test against and then find our first match with `indexOf`.

 > If you wonder why we are using `sequence` instead of `loop`, please checkout [Day 1 - Part 2](https://medium.com/@windmaomao/kotlin-day-1-up-and-down-38885a5fc2b1) for explanation.